Abdalla881/ElctroOrder/README.md

 # ⚡ ElctrOrder — Full-Stack Electronics Ordering Platform

-> [!WARNING]
+> ⚠️ **IMPORTANT NOTICE**
-> This project is still under active development and is not fully completed yet due to the limited deadline time.
 >
-> Current completed features include the core frontend, backend architecture, authentication, product management, and API integration.
+> This project is still under development and is not fully completed yet due to tight deadline constraints.
 >
+> The current version includes the main backend architecture, frontend implementation, and core authentication + API structure.
+>
 > The next planned steps are:
-> - Payment Gateway Integration
+> - Payment integration system
-> - Production Deployment on Vercel
+> - Production deployment on Vercel
-> - Final optimization & polishing
+> - Final polishing and optimization
 >
-> This repository is being shared for technical evaluation and portfolio purposes.
+> This repository is shared for technical evaluation and portfolio/demo purposes.

 > A modern, full-stack e-commerce platform for electronics ordering — built with **NestJS**, **MongoDB**, **React 19**, and **TanStack Start**.